Famous/famous-angular/README.md

 `npm install -g gulp`

 ####Thereafter:
+Install the frontend dependencies inside of your example folder.

+`cd famous-angular-examples`

+`bower install`

+`cd ..`

 `npm start`

 Npm start will use gulp to concatenate files into famous-angular.js, which is built into the app folder.
 It will also watch for changes inside app and livereload as necessary.